 “Fucking ridiculous!” he roared as he kicked over the coffee table.

-She jumped as the legs on the wood crashed into the ground again and snapped from the impact.
+She jumped as the legs of the wood crashed into the ground and snapped from the impact.

 “James, please!” she begged of him, actually terrified of him and what he might do.
 “Please, stop!”

 “Stop, James!” she demanded that time, raising her voice with authority.